beefoo/mixed-messages/README.md

 # Mixed Messages

-A web app for messing with people's words
+A web app for playing with people's words

 ## Intallation